Quick Links to Applications & Additional Information:

 Taxpayer Identification Number

 Any business operating as a Corporation or a Partnership is required by the Internal Revenue Service (IRS) to obtain a Taxpayer Identification Number.
-A business operating as a Sole Proprietor must report the business owner's Social Security Number on the application in lieu of a Taxpayer Identification Number.
+A business operating as a Sole Proprietor may be required to report the business owner's Social Security Number to the IRS in lieu of a Taxpayer Identification Number.
 To obtain more information regarding Taxpayer Identification Numbers, please visit the IRS Web-Site or the local IRS office at 1395 Ridgewood Drive.

 According to the State Board of Equalization, you must obtain a Seller's Permit if you are engaged in business in California and sell or lease merchandise, vehicles, or other tangible personal property that is subject to sales or use tax.
 Making taxable sales without a valid permit is a misdemeanor under California's Sales and Use Tax Law and is subject to fines and penalties.